graphile-contrib/postgraphile-plugin-connection-filter/README.md

 ## Disclaimer

-These plugins target the alpha release of PostGraphile.
+These plugins target the alpha releases of PostGraphile v4.
 Bug reports and pull requests are very much welcome.

+## Compatibility

+PostGraphile 4.0.0-alpha2.20 and earlier requires a 1.0.0-alpha.0 version of this plugin.

+PostGraphile 4.0.0-alpha2.21 and later requires a 1.0.0-alpha.1 version of this plugin.

+See package.json for the version number.

 ## Usage